Skip to main content

 Q: What happens if I don't specify which aggregators to use?

-A: If enableAggregator=true but no aggregators parameter is provided, the system will use a preset set of aggregators will be used, which may change over time for optimization.
+A: If enableAggregator=true but no aggregators parameter is provided, a preset set of aggregators will be used, which may change over time for optimization.

 Q: Can I swap any PT to any other PT?